-Impact- LBA will continue to proactively engage local stakeholders during this ACP and follow the CAP1616 process.
+Impact - LBA will continue to proactively engage local stakeholders during this ACP and follow the CAP1616 process.
 This process will ensure that the development of the procedures is influenced by the preferences of local residents and other relevant stakeholders.
+This comment is also address within the Impact assessment for DP2 and within the new Noise DP.

-3. Non-Survey Feedback
+Non-Survey Feedback

-3.1.
+4.1.
 Overview

-3.1.1.
+4.1.1.
 A number of responses were received outside of the survey.
-These responses have all be dissected and the relevant comments contained within the individual DP analysis sections of this report.
+These responses have all be reviewed and the relevant comments incorporated within the individual DP analysis sections of this report.
 Further comments outside of the scope of specific DPs are contained below in their entirety and responses given accordingly.

-3.2.
+4.2.
 Moor Lane Residents Association (MLRA)

-3.2.1.
+4.2.1.
 We don't think the local Communities of Burley and Wharfedale and Menston have been adequately represented in your list of Stakeholders, given that they are the most affected communities by noise from Runway 32 Departures.